inrupt/etl-tutorial/README.md

-we attempt to Extract real data from actual 3rd-parties, and/or Load data into real Solid Pods or a triplestore), we need to provide real, valid credentials, i.e., to allow our application to authenticate with the real APIs of our 3rd-party data sources, and/or to allow our application to write RDF data to real user's Solid Pods (and/or, optionally, to a triplestore).
+we attempt to Extract real data from actual 3rd-parties, and/or Load data into real Solid Pods or a triplestore), we need to provide real, valid credentials, i.e., to allow our application to authenticate with the real APIs of our 3rd-party data sources, and/or to allow our application to write Linked Data to real user's Solid Pods (and/or, optionally, to a triplestore).

 To allow us do all of this, we simply need to create and configure a single